 She completed her Master’s in Education at NUI Maynooth in 1989 and was awarded her PhD in Education from the University of Limerick in 1997.
 She taught initially in O’Hely and O’Rourke Girls’ National School, Kilmallock (1984-1991) before being appointed to An Mhodh Scoil, Bealach Uí Chonaill, Luimneach (1991-1997).

-Prof O’Doherty held a permanent lectureship in Education at the University of Limerick from 1997-2003 and was appointed Senior Lecturer at Mary Immaculate College Limerick in 2003.
-She became Principal Lecturer and Head of the Faculty of Education there in 2005, a position she held until her appointment to MIE.
+Prof O’Doherty held a permanent lectureship in Education and the position of Assistant Dean, Research for the College of Education at the University of Limerick from 1997-2003 and was appointed Senior Lecturer at Mary Immaculate College Limerick in 2003.
+She became Principal Lecturer and Head/Dean of the Faculty of Education there in 2005, a position she held until her appointment to MIE.

 O’Donoghue, T. and O’Doherty, T. (2019) Irish Speakers and Schooling in the Gaeltacht, 1900 to the Present.
 Switzerland: Palgrave Macmillan.

 Farren, S., Clarke, L. and O’Doherty, T (2019) Teacher Preparation in Northern Ireland: History, Policy and Future Directions.
 Bingley: Emerald Publishing.

 O’Donoghue, T., Harford, J, and O’Doherty, T. (2017) Teacher Education in Ireland: History, Policy and Future Directions.
 Bingley: Emerald Publishing.

 Teacher Education Group (2016) Teacher Education in times of change.
 Bristol University: Policy Press.